pranath/predict_alzheimers/README.md

 A radiological study via MRI exam is currently one of the most advanced methods to quantify the disease.
 In particular, the measurement of hippocampal volume has proven useful to diagnose and track progression in several brain disorders, most notably in AD.
 Studies have shown a reduced volume of the hippocampus in patients with AD.

+But with fewer and fewer trained Radiologists available, and increasing demands for medical imaging services - this presents a huge challenge for medical services.

 #### Size and shape of the Hippocampus
 ![title](img/hippo_shape.png)